Stomach Bloating: Meaning, Symptoms, Causes, Treatment and How to Get Relief Naturally

 A bloated stomach usually means your belly feels fuller or tighter than usual, and it may look swollen.
 It is more about pressure and change in shape than “weight gain”.

-Bloating Vs Fat: The Easy Difference
+Bloating Vs Fat: the Easy Difference

 Fat tends to increase slowly and stays fairly steady through the day.
 Bloating can rise after meals, worsen by evening, and reduce after passing gas or stool.